richtervanemmerik/Msc-AI-Thesis/README.md

 To train a Maverick model, modify *conf/root.yaml* and *conf/model/* with your custom setup.
 All model configuration can be set in *conf/model/*.
 Except the SpaCy linker.
 The default is en_core_web_trf.
 If you want a different model, change in *src/maverick/common/util.py*.

-To train a new model, follow the steps in  [Environment](#environment) section and run the following script:
+To train a new model, set the right congfiguration for your setup in *conf/root.yaml* and *conf/model/*, the run the following script:
 ```
 conda activate kge_env
 python src/train.py
 ```
+If you encounter a dataset error, the data path files are likely incorrect.
+Please update the paths to match your system configuration.

 ### 7. Azure ML

 For Azure ML job submission, see [`azure_submit.py`](azure_submit.py) and [`run-maverick-job.sh`](run-maverick-job.sh).